ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_2.md

           t.text :body

-This adds a column in the database called "body" that is a string.
+This adds a column in the database called "body" that is a text field.

           t.references :article, index: true